Chedidayeh/rag-chatbot/README.md

 ```
 1. User asks a question
    ↓
-2. Query embedded with same model (text-embedding-004)
+2. User session automatically created/retrieved from database
    ↓
-3. Pinecone searches for similar vectors (top 5)
+3. Query embedded with same model (text-embedding-004)
    ↓
-4. Retrieved chunks formatted with context
+4. Pinecone searches in user's namespace (top 5 results)
    ↓
-5. Sent to Gemini with system prompt
+5. Retrieved chunks formatted with metadata
    ↓
-6. AI generates response with sources
+6. Document catalog provided for context
    ↓
+7. Sent to Gemini 2.5 Flash with system prompt & chat history
+   ↓
+8. Chat message and response stored in PostgreSQL
+   ↓
-✅ Response displayed with citations!
+✅ Response displayed with citations and sources!
 ```

 ---